 Today was Remembrance Sunday.
 It inspires all kinds of thoughts about man's inhumanity to man, though today I think I saw more posts pitting dueling war poets against each other than actual memorials to the fallen.
 Eventually, someone gloomily remarked in a comment thread somewhere that war didn't seem to have been any better when it was fought by poets.

-This site has a number of photographs of what, exactly World War I did to the landscape in Europe.
+This site [link partially lost] has a number of photographs of what, exactly World War I did to the landscape in Europe.
 All those trenches, and bombs, and the eventual destruction of explosive caches literally pocked the landscape, so almost one hundred years later, the earth has not recovered.

 Never mind that every plowing season, the land yields bones instead of rocks, but large stretches of it, as at Verdun, above, is unplowable, ripped up by conflict.